Funding opportunity for Early Career Researchers.

 Monies will be paid to recipients by electronic funds transfer or cheque in the week following the conference.

-- Scholarships will be given to five Early Career Researchers in history who have little or no institutional support to cover their attendance at the annual AHA conference.
+- Scholarships will be given to six Early Career Researchers in history who have little or no institutional support to cover their attendance at the annual AHA conference.

 - Applicants must not be employed full-time by a university or public history institution when the application is submitted.

 - Applicants must have their PhD conferred by the application deadline.

 - Applicants must be within five years of the completion of their PhD degree.

 - Applicants must be members of the Australian Historical Association.